 Here are 7 ways to respond as people attend church less often:

-3. Love People.
-Can you love fully love people without being fully present?
+Can you fully love people without being fully present?
 Do human relationships go to their deepest level in person?
 I think so.
 2 in 5 married couples meet online today.
 But even those 2 in 5 couples who meet online don’t stay online…they get married.
-Love can be expressed online, but its fulfilment happens deepest through personal contact.
+Love can be expressed online, but its fulfillment happens deepest through personal contact.

 The shift in our culture is probably irreversible to some extent.
 But you have something unique to offer – online and offline.

 What are you learning about shifts in attendance and the things that you can help people with offline and online?